Load Balancing With Avi Load Balancer in VMC on AWS-Part 1

 • DNS Server Info.

-Repeat the process for the additional SE VM.
+Repeat the process for deploying additional SE VMs.

-Once all SE VMs comes up, they will be registered with the Avi Controller and their status can be viewed under Infrastructure > Service Engine
+Once all SE VMs come up, they will be registered with the Avi Controller, and their status can be viewed under Infrastructure > Service Engine

 At this point, Avi SE VMs have established the control and management plane communication with the Avi Controller.